 Jukebox Production in Denmark

 The history of the 'modern' jukebox production in Denmark started in 1945, shortly after the German occupation during World War II had come to an end.
 The very early years were difficult, and two modern style American jukeboxes imported only a few months before the occupation forces came on the 9th April, 1940, had a certain importance in connection with the first Danish productions in the area of Copenhagen.
-The two American coin-op phonographs in question, either model 712 or model 612 designed by Paul M. Fuller and manufactured by The Rudolph Wurlitzer Company in North Tonawanda, were imported to Esbjerg, Jutland, by Leo Dragomir Jensen, the owner of Esbjerg Automat Fabrik, who had a brother living in New York.
+The two American coin-op phonographs in question, either model 712 or model 612 designed by Paul M. Fuller and manufactured by The Rudolph Wurlitzer Company in North Tonawanda, were imported to Esbjerg, Jutland, by Leo Dragomir Jensen (1906-1984), the owner of Esbjerg Automat Fabrik, who had a brother living in New York.

 Now, looking back at the period of the forties and fifties, it is obvious that many local artists and musicians had advantages derived from music boxes.
 As an example one particular artist in Copenhagen sold more than 100,000 records for jukeboxes in the period from 1954 until 1956.
 If the Danish market is compared to the American market around 1954 the following figures might be correct: In America about 500,000 jukeboxes were operated, which meant an estimated market for about 64 million records annually, and at the same time only about 1,000 jukeboxes were operated in Denmark, and that would bring about a market for some 120,000 records per year.
 In connection with those figures it is also important to mention that the Danish organisation of music box manufacturers and operators, Foreningen af Fabrikanter og Opstillere af Musikautomater i Danmark, had an agreement with the organisation of composers named KODA (abbreviation of KOmponister i DAnmark founded in 1926), that no music boxes (juke-boxes) were allowed in bars, dance parlors, or restaurants, where musicians normally played live in the evenings.
 The agreement had a certain effect and many musicians still had the chance to find jobs.
 Very few jukebox operators defied the agreement, and if it happened it was only those operators, who did not have a production of their own.
 The organisation of jukebox manufacturers and operators (F.F.O.M.D.), founded in the autumn 1953, was active as an organization for only a few years until the members joined the new and more powerful trade association, Dansk Automat Brancheforening (D.A.B.), founded on the 23rd November, 1957 (same birthday as that of the coin-op phonograph concept).
 The new organisation also included manufacturers and operators of amusement and vending machines.

 As mentioned previously, two American jukeboxes were the first electrically amplified 'modern' music boxes in Denmark.
 However, the editor of this site does not consider the early coin operated automatic phonographs, but it is important to remember that the first officially known nickel-in-the-slot machine (an electric Edison Class M Phonograph with coin slot attachment) was presented to the press in Copenhagen on the 9th February, 1894, only about four years after the first coin-op phonograph was demonstrated in the States.
 The coin-op phonograph, named Fonografavtomat by the press, was introduced by the wholesaler, and consul general for Portugal, Gottfried Moses Ruben (1837-1897).
-Gottfried M. Ruben was from September 1889 also the general representative in Scandinavia for the Edison phonograph company together with his business partner Theodor Valdemar Cornelius-Knudsen (1844-1920), a well known instrument maker with his own workshop at Købmagergade 15 in Copenhagen.
+Gottfried M. Ruben was from September 1889 also the general representative in Scandinavia for the Edison phonograph company together with his business partner Theodor Valdemar Cornelius-Knudsen (1844-1920), a well-known instrument maker with his own workshop at Købmagergade 15 in Copenhagen.
 The brother Ludwig M. Ruben (1845-1916), a successful musical agent in New York, asked the Edison company about a possible agency for Denmark in February 1889, and this was finally obtained via contact to the Edison representative George Edward Gouraud (1842-1912) in London.
 The first all Danish coin operated cylinder phonograph was produced in 1896 by Jacob Christian Hansen Ellehammer (1871-1946) in his new workshop at Istedgade 119 in Copenhagen (small plaque at the address today).
-Jacob C. H. Ellehammer later became a well known pioneer of flight and inventor with 59 patents to his name.
+Jacob C. H. Ellehammer later became a well-known pioneer of flight and inventor with 59 patents to his name.

 A major slot-machine operator in Tivoli in Copenhagen, Hans Lauritz Magdalus Ziirsen, and his foreman, Valdemar Mathiasen, started a small production of music boxes, which looked somewhat like the 12-selection Wurlitzers in design.
-The production of a total of ten red lacquered 16-selection music boxes, officially called Musik-Automat, took place during the winter months of 1946 and 1947 at a factory named Maskinfabrikken Rapid.
+The production of a total of ten red lacquered 16-selection music boxes, officially called Musik-Automat, took place during the winter months of 1946 and 1947 at a factory facility named Rapid.
 The wonderful 16-selection coin-op machines were all operated by a small company owned by Ziirsen in the centre of Copenhagen, but unfortunately no surviving Musik-Automat jukeboxes have been found as far as the editor knows today.

 However, Ziirsen was not the first to get the idea of producing music boxes locally.
 An engineer, Edvard Agner Køj Petersen, had become aware of music boxes a few years before.
 It might well have been a short sequence in a film during the war that gave him the idea, and late in the evenings he made the drawings for a cabinet and a complete 40-selection mechanism for a jukebox later to be called Lytrofon Musikautomat.
 The machine could, however, not be produced until after 1947/48 due to the lack of tools and the rationing of various material as a consequence of the war.
 The last of the three known Lytrofon music box designs called Bluebird was produced around 1956.
 The total number of Lytrofon-boxes produced is unknown, and only very few have been preserved by collectors.